 We could not be bothered with something so far away.
 We were busy chattering, reassuring, screaming, giggling, protesting, and in the end we agreed: Bonnie would pierce my ears.
 Phyllis kept calling us, but we successfully dodged her pleas to come watch the man walk on the moon.

-Last week a couple of billionaires financed their own forays to the edge of space carrying paying passengers and returning safely to earth without blowing up their vehicles.
+In 2021, a couple of billionaires financed their own forays to the edge of space carrying paying passengers and returning safely to earth without blowing up their vehicles.
 Funny thing, I was too busy to watch this time too.
 I’m not sure what I was doing this time.

 The two launches are a far cry from orbiting earth and are a really far cry from traveling to the moon and walking around, but it’s still pretty awesome and will probably save billions of dollars in future space exploration, making it possible to eventually create colonies of humans on the moon, Mars and beyond.
 Yikes!